gsudre/lab_notes/106-rnaseq_new_ideas.md

 ```

 To be safe, my results with random data only work in the CV version, because the
 correlation between zscores in each CV shouldn't be high (I didn't test it).

-I
+And that's actually untrue after I tested it...

-also need to test the permutations.
-But with random data I'm back to .458, and
+With random data I'm back to .458, and
 running the CV code for ACC I'm at .529... that's weird.
 Are the z-scores not as
 correlated as I thought?